 About Aquarium Heaters

 Aquarium heaters are not complicated devices.
 In operation, they are set to turn on (start heating) when the water temperature drops to a certain point, then turn off when that temperature is exceeded.
 They don't really know or care if there is another heater in the aquarium system.
 All they do is turn on and off when certain temperatures are met.

-A second reason for having two aquarium heaters is that if one heater fails to turn on (in the case of a burnt out heater), the second heater will keep the aquarium at the desired temperature.
-Unfortunately, if the primary heater fails, but in the opposite direction (fails to turn off) the second heater will not help.
-The only cure for this is to keep an eye on your tank temperature with the help of a good Saltwater Aquarium Thermometer and remove the faulty heater.
-Quite often, a faulty heater will leak electricity into the aquarium which can cause serious problems with the livestock in the tank as well as deliver a shock to anyone who puts a finger or hand into the tank water (paper cuts on your hand or fingers are a great way to find stray voltage in a tank).
+A second reason for having two aquarium heaters is that if one heater fails to turn on (in the case of a burnt-out heater), the second heater will keep the aquarium at the desired temperature.
+Unfortunately, if the primary heater fails to turn off (stuck in the heating position), the second heater will not help.
+The only cure for this is to keep an eye on your tank water temperature with the help of a good saltwater aquarium thermometer and remove the faulty heater.
+Quite often, a faulty heater will leak electricity into the aquarium, which can cause serious problems with the livestock in the tank as well as deliver a shock to anyone who puts a finger or hand into the water (paper cuts on your hand or fingers are a great way to find stray voltage in a tank).

 Something else to consider is that if you live in an area that is very cold in the winter, one heater may be stressed to keep up with low-temperature fluctuations during those long winter months.
 In general, use a heater of 5 Watts per gallon of water, so a 20 gallon aquarium will need 100 Watts of heater power.
 In large aquariums, it may require two heaters.
 For example, a 100 gallon aquarium would require 500 Watts of heat, but it would be better to use a 300 Watt heater at each end of the tank, rather than one 500 Watt heater, to keep the water temperature consistent throughout the aquarium.